niaid/UMI-pacbio-pipeline/README.md

 # Revert Mutations by Erroneous to Consensus Pipeline:

-This pipeline, conserve the positions of real variants detected from variant caller and revert the rest of the bases back to consensus. <!---This is now a pypi package see [rev-seqs](https://pypi.org/project/rev-seqs/)-->
+This pipeline, conserves the positions of real variants detected from variant caller and revert the rest of the bases back to consensus. <!---This is now a pypi package see [rev-seqs](https://pypi.org/project/rev-seqs/)-->

-## Component:
+## Components:

 ### make_variant_dict.py

 This script reads variant excel file (obtained from variant caller) and turns this into a dictionary and save this dictionary in pickle format to be read later.
 The output contains all the real variants.

-### rever_mutations_bam.py
+### revert_mutations_bam.py

 This script reads either pickle dictionary or .vcf file and bam/bai file and returns bam file where each file was reconstructed by conserving real variants and revert the rest of the bases to consensus.